ddanes/2v2Comp/competition-rules.md

   - [] EXTRA - Events need to get archived and then be able to list old archieved events
 - [] Allow evidence collection on a per event basis
   - [] Evidence needs to be associated with one event
+    - [] Allow for basic information to be collected on event creation.
+      - Time/Date Create (auto)
+      - Incident Time and Date
+      - Incident Information
+        - Title
+        - Description
+        - Affected Items
+        - Who is affected
   - [] Need to allow comments on events
   - [] Evidence needs to be able to be images or text
 - [] Other
   - [] Need to be able to track the length of an event
+  - [] EXTRA - Event histroy.
+Tracking what changes and items are made where is important.
   - [] EXTRA - If an event goes on too long an automated message needs to be sent out - depends on available free items
+  - [] EXTRA - Export/Import - Allow users to export events in PDF format

 - [] UI